vastencn/Uscript/README.md

 if you want to check it out...

+page_test.php - page building tool, where I'm building the new Uscript and developing the tool to layout pages with info and descriptiong of the language establishing steps and process

 vocab.php will list words

 inspectedit_test.php allows you to input text using the vocab and see it rendered and explore the existing definitions (alot of vocab and braks don't have defs yet)